 Subjects studied in Year 7, 8 and 9 include: English, Maths, Science, V.O.I.C.E (Values, Oracy, Identity, Citizenship, Expression), IT & Computing, Design & Technology, Cooking and Nutrition, Spanish, French, Humanities, Art, Music, Drama, and P.E.

 Aspirational Groupings in Year 7, 8 and 9:

 We foster a culture of aspiration for all our school community.
 At the point of transition to secondary school, students come from a range of backgrounds and starting points and develop at different rates.
 A range of information is used to appropriately group students.
 This includes Reading Age, SATs data, and Teacher Assessment.
 Groupings are reviewed on a termly cycle to ensure that everyone has appropriate stretch and challenge in all their lessons as well as promoting high expectations for all.

-In order to support outstanding curriculum provision for all, we operate the following grouping profiles:
+In order to support exceptional curriculum provision for all, we operate the following grouping profiles:

 - Maths, Science and IT and Computing: Mixed banding where students are grouped within a range of attainments within each class, for example Higher Attaining and Middle Attaining mixed together.

 - Modern Foreign Languages (MFL): We recognise students will have had a range of different provision in MFL at primary school.
-All students in Year 7 study Spanish and French.
-In Year 7 and 8 students are grouped in mixed attainment classes.
-In Year 8, they choose either French or Spanish.
-In Year 9, students continue with one language.
+All students study either Spanish and French, making their choices during Transition at the end of Year 6.
 Students are grouped in mixed attainment groupings.

 - PE: Based on aptitude for physical activities and sport.